REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial

 When Should You Donate Real Estate?

-It should go without saying that donating real estate isn’t always going to be the answer to your problems.
+It should go without saying that donating real estate isn't always the answer to your problems.
 However, it CAN be very beneficial if the numbers make sense.

 To make the right decision for your situation, you'll have to weigh a few things regarding the deal itself:

 - What is your total investment in the property?

 - What is the high-end value of this property?